I look forward to harvesting tomatoes from my garden each summer. I am hoping to have a large crop this year.

 - Place the slices on the dehydrator trays.
 At this point, you can sprinkle them with oregano or basil, if you like.

-- Turn on the dehydrator and dry out the tomatoes at 150°F for about 10 minutes, until they take on a leathery texture.
+- Turn on the dehydrator and dry out the tomatoes at 150°F for about 10 hours maximum, until they take on a leathery texture.
+Total drying time depends on the liquid content of the tomatoes, so check them every hour or so after the first 4 hours.

 - Place your dried tomatoes in an air-tight container, and store in the refrigerator or freezer in order to extend the shelf life.
 They should last for 6 months to a year with the proper storage.